Lebanese Beef Kafta

 Kafta Substitutions

 Kafta is delicious made with ground beef, lamb, chicken, or turkey.
 Because ground chicken and turkey are very lean, add olive oil or a little butter ghee to the meat mix to moisten it.
 Fresh breadcrumbs and a couple of tablespoons of milk will also help tenderize chicken or turkey kafta.
-If you love grilled chicken, you have to try shish tawook!
+If you love grilled skewers, you have to try shish tawook and also Lamb Shish Kebab!

 Frequently Asked Questions